danielga36/Waldo/README.md

 # Waldo :computer_mouse:

 **Waldo** is a wireless 3D pen designed for intuitive manipulation of 3D objects in digital environments such as VR, AR, and traditional computer screens.
-This device integrates advanced motion tracking with wireless communication for seamless user interaction.
+This device integrates motion tracking with wireless communication for seamless user interaction.

 ## Features

-- **Microcontroller:** Arduino Nano (or any Arduino model)
+- **Microcontroller:** Arduino Nano (or any Arduino model) as transmitter + Arduino Leonardo (or any Arduino model with HID support) as receiver
 - **HID Support:** Compatible with Windows, macOS, and Linux using standard HID protocols. 💻🖥️
 - **3D Motion Tracking:** Utilizes MPU6050 sensor for accurate motion capture. 🎯
 - **Button Inputs:** Includes left and right click buttons.